linode/docs/docs/products/storage/object-storage/guides/aws-sdk-for-php/index.md

 1. Ensure PHP 5.5.0 or later is installed on the machine you intend to use.

 1. Ensure Composer is installed globally.
-See [Installation > Globally](https://getcomposer.org/doc/00-intro.md#globally).
+See [Composer Installation > Globally](https://getcomposer.org/doc/00-intro.md#globally).

 1. This guide assumes you have a basic understanding of PHP development and are comfortable integrating code samples into your application.